levin-riegner/flutter-template/docs/ANALYTICS.md

 - Parameter names must be in `snake_case`.
 - Parameter values can use any format.

 Event and Parameter names are case sensitive.
 For example, `my_event` and `My_Event` are considered different events.
 Use only letters, numbers, and underscores.
 Don't use spaces.
-Do not use reserved names for prefixes, event, parameters and properties.
+Do not use reserved names for prefixes, events, parameters and properties.
 You can see the full list of reserved names [here](https://support.google.com/analytics/answer/13316687?hl=en).

 ### Automatically Collected Events

-Some events automatically collected by the Google Analytics SDK.
+Some events are automatically collected by the Google Analytics SDK.
 These relate to the app's lifecycle, interactions with Google services (notifications, in-app purchases, etc.), and OS-level events (app updates, etc.)
 You can see the full list [here](https://support.google.com/analytics/answer/9234069?hl=en).